Thanksgiving at the Lake

 At the end of the drive, we unloaded the snowmachine, packed the sled, and bundled up for the 20-mile ride to the cabin.
 It was calm and relatively warm, perhaps 8 degrees Fahrenheit, but gale force winds had blown and packed the snow into icy ridges that were virtually impossible to see in the flat light.
 We were riding double, and I found myself bouncing high and unbalanced far more often than I liked.

 But here we are in the cozy cabin, with a crackling fire, a hot drink, and finally time to rest and think.
 I often wonder why unpressured time seems so hard to find.
 Everyone I know is busier than ever.
-The whole world seems to have shifted into overdrive and the rats are racing faster and faster.
+The whole world seems to have shifted into overdrive as the "rats" in the "rat race" forever pick up speed.
 We love it here in this peaceful cabin, surrounded by God's beautiful wilderness.
 We are very thankful this Thanksgiving!

 November 25, 1993